 Chocolate Ganache Drizzle

 - Place the 1/4 cup milk or dark chocolate chips and 3 Tbsp heavy cream in a heat proof bowl, making sure the chocolate chips are covered with cream.

 - Heat in the microwave for 1 minute, then allow mixture to sit for 1-2 minutes.

 - Stir slowly until the cream and chocolate are fully combined, and ganache is silky smooth.
-If it seems too thick, you add in more heavy.
+If it seems too thick, add in more heavy cream.
 If it seems too thin, add in a few more chocolate chips.

 - Use a spoon to drizzle the ganache over the cooled banana bread.

 Toasted Marshmallow Frosting (adapted from In Jennies Kitchen)

 - In a large bowl, add 1/4 cup granulated sugar and 1 egg white.
 Mix on medium-high speed with a hand mixer for 1 minute, until it starts to thicken and look glossy.